ethauvin/semver-gradle/README.md

 ## Increment Version Tasks

-The `incrementMajor`, `incrementMinor` and `incrementPatch` are available to automatically increment their respective and reset lower counterpart version numbers.
+The `incrementMajor`, `incrementMinor` and `incrementPatch` tasks are available to automatically increment their respective and reset lower counterpart version numbers.

 - `incrementMajor` will increment the `major` and set the `minor` and `patch` versions to `0`.
 - `incrementMinor` will increment the `minor` and set the path version to `0`.